sambott/toy-chat-server/public/slides.md

 # Enjoy!

-We'll be wondering around, if you want someone to bounce ideas off or are struggling with something, or just fancy a chat, flag someone down.
+We'll be wandering around, if you want someone to bounce ideas off or are struggling with something, or just fancy a chat, flag someone down.

 ???